-How to Get Into the University of Michigan: Admissions Data and Strategies
+How to Get Into the University of Michigan: Acceptance Rate and Admissions Strategies

 - SAT, ACT, GPA and class rank of accepted Michigan applicants